 Required: Yes

-Description: Tells the parser the set of names that are used for the package pins, and also defines pin ordering.
+Description: Defines the set of names that are used for the package pins, and defines pin ordering.
 If the [Number Of Sections] keyword is present it also lists the elements for each section of a pin’s die to pin connection.

 Sub-Params: Len, L, R, C, Fork, Endfork